AWIXOR-zz/1337-HtML-CSS-workshop/README.md

 - [Resources](#resources)

-### Note !!!
+> ### ⚠️ NOTE ⚠️
-This workshop will not be teaching you the basics of html, css or js.
+>This workshop will not be teaching you the basics of html, css or js.
-The purpose of this workshop is to help you better understand how to impliment these 3 languages in a real web app that we might deploy after.
+>The purpose of this workshop is to help you better understand how to impliment these 3 languages in a real web app that we might deploy after.
 ## Setting up the dev envirement
 ### 1. Required software